kaaengine/kaa/docs/tutorial/part05.rst

         def update(self, dt):
             # .... rest of the function
             for event in self.scene.input.events():
+                if event.keyboard:
-                # .... other key pressing checks ....
+                    # ... other keyboard events ....
-                elif event.is_pressing(Keycode.space):
+                    elif event.keyboard.is_pressing(Keycode.space):
+                        self.scene.enemies_controller.add_enemy(Enemy(position=self.scene.input.mouse.get_position(),
-                    self.scene.enemies_controller.add_enemy(Enemy(position=self.scene.input.get_mouse_position(), rotation_degrees=random.randint(0,360)))
+                            rotation_degrees=random.randint(0,360)))

-Run the game and see how you can spawn them!
+Run the game and see how you can spawn them by pressing space bar!
 Cool isn't it?

 You can take a moment to make some experiments, for instance:

 * try setting :code:`damping` on the :code:`SpaceNode` (in scenes/gameplay.py) to a very low value e.g. 0.01 and see how it works!
-Values greater than 1 will result in a funny effect pushed objects actually accelerating!
+Values greater than 1 will result in a funny effect of objects accelerating just by moving in the environment.
 * try giving enemies different masses (e.g. randomly) and observe how it affects them as they collide with each other.

 We now know everything to implement shooting the Force Gun - it will basically shoot a dynamic BodyNode objects